 3. Get Comfortable With Imperfection

 I tell my newbie budgeters that a first-time budget is just an experiment.
 It usually takes at least 90 days to feel comfortable creating a budget.
 In those first few months, you are tweaking and massaging it to work for you and your family.
 Things will pop up, and expenses will change unexpectedly, so learn to adjust and go with the flow at first.
-Too often, people put unnecessary pressure on themselves as they are learning to budget, which leads to a feeling of failure.
+Too often, people put unnecessary pressure on themselves as they learn to budget, which can lead to a sense of failure.
 When this happens, the budget goes out the door.

-Budgets can feel restrictive because when starting, you tend to forget about all the little ways you spend money.
-I suggest looking back at the previous 2-3 months to see where your money has been going to get a good sense of how you are currently spending money.
-The more precise you can get on the numbers, the easier the budgeting process.
+Budgets can feel restrictive because, when you first start, you tend to forget all the little ways you spend money.
+I suggest looking back at the previous 2-3 months to see where your money has been going, to get a good sense of how you are currently spending.
+The more precise you can be with the numbers, the easier the budgeting process will be.

-The opportunity to create a budget is to give yourself true financial freedom.
-Unfortunately, budgeting has gotten a bad rap because it feels much like a diet where you focus on everything you can’t have.
-Because isn’t it true when we are told we can’t have the cupcake, all we want is the dang cupcake?
+The opportunity to create a budget is the key to true financial freedom.
+Unfortunately, budgeting has gotten a bad rap because it feels much like a diet, focusing on everything you can’t have.
+Because isn’t it true when we are told we can’t have the cupcake, all we want is the cupcake?

-The goal here is not to take away all the things you love or enjoy doing but rather to build them into your budget each month.
-If you want to reach your financial goals faster, be willing to say “no” to things you don’t necessarily need right now to say “yes” to the things you love!
+The goal here is not to take away all the things you love or enjoy doing, but rather to build them into your budget each month.
+If you want to reach your financial goals faster, be willing to say no to things you do not need right now to say “yes” to the things you love!